paul-wolf/yewdoc-client/readme.md

     yd create foo

-Yewdoc uses the EDITOR environment to determine what editor to launch.
-You can also have yewdoc launch an editor from the host OS and let it decide which application handles that file type.
+Yewdocs uses the EDITOR environment to determine what editor to launch.
+You can also have Yewdocs launch an editor from the host OS and let it decide which application handles that file type.
 This might be Atom, Sublime Text or whatever editor you choose to associate with the file type depending on your OS.